-Yamaha has scored its second prestigious Red Dot design award, this time for its XSR900.
+Yamaha has scored its second prestigious Red Dot Design Best of the Best Award, this time for its XSR900.
 It was the only motorcycle company to score an award this year.

 The annual Red Dot Award, considered the supreme design honour, is held in Essen, Germany where products from 54 countries are judged by 39 experts from around the world.

 It is the fifth consecutive year that Yamaha has received a Red Dot honour, and the third product selected for the “Best of the Best” after the MT-07 motorcycle and JWX-2 assist-type electric power unit for wheelchairs received Yamaha Motor’s first “Best of the Best” awards in 2015.

 Yamaha also won a Red Dot last year for the R1, along with BMW’s R nineT Scrambler and the revived Horex V6, while the bold, feet-first, belt-driven Ducati XDiavel S cruiser received a Best of the Best award.

 Yamaha’s simple naked XSR900 was this year considered a “beauty” by the judges:

 To overcome development constraints, the simple design openly stresses material beauty and quality instead of covering it, like the hand-buffed aluminium fuel tank cover — no XSR is the

 same.
 Closer examination reveals painstaking attention to detail, like the design of the nuts and bolts, or the circle motif that creates a timeless appearance.

 Winners are permitted to display a prestigious Red Dot label on their product.